James L. Buckley

-Early life, education, and early career
+Early life, education, family, and early career

-James Lane Buckley was born on March 9, 1923, in New York City, New York, to Aloise Steiner and William Frank Buckley Sr., the fourth of ten children to the couple.
-He is the older brother of the late conservative writer William F. Buckley Jr. and the uncle of Christopher Taylor Buckley.
-He is also the uncle of Brent Bozell III and political consultant William F. B. O'Reilly.
+James Lane Buckley was born on March 9, 1923, in Manhattan, New York City, to Aloise Steiner and William Frank Buckley Sr., the fourth of ten children to the couple.
+Because his father spoke Spanish to the Buckley children when Buckley was very young, Buckley learned Spanish before he learned English.
+He was the older brother of the late conservative writer William F. Buckley Jr. and the uncle of Christopher Taylor Buckley.
+He was also the uncle of Brent Bozell III and political consultant William F. B. O'Reilly.
 His mother, from New Orleans, was of Swiss-German, German, and Irish descent, while his paternal grandparents, from Hamilton, Ontario, Canada, were of Irish ancestry.

-Buckley attended Millbrook School, and in 1943 earned a Bachelor of Arts degree in English from Yale University, where he was a member of Skull and Bones.
-He enlisted in the United States Navy in 1942, and during World War II he participated in the battles of Leyte, Lingayen Gulf, and Okinawa.
-Buckley was discharged with the rank of Lieutenant (junior grade). in 1946.
-After receiving his Bachelor of Laws from Yale Law School in 1949, he was admitted to the Connecticut bar in 1950 and practiced law until 1953, when he joined The Catawba Corporation as vice president and director.
-In 1965, he managed his brother William F. Buckley, Jr.'s campaign for Mayor of New York.
-Meanwhile, in May 1953, he married Ann Frances Cooley, with whom he had six children before her death on December 30, 2011.
+Buckley attended Millbrook School.
+He earned a Bachelor of Arts degree in English from Yale University in 1943; at Yale, he was a member of Skull and Bones.
+Buckley enlisted in the United States Navy in 1942.
+During World War II, he participated in the battles of Leyte, Lingayen Gulf, and Okinawa.
+Buckley was discharged with the rank of Lieutenant (junior grade) in 1946.
+After receiving his Bachelor of Laws from Yale Law School in 1949, he was admitted to the bar of Connecticut in 1950 and practiced law until 1953, when he joined The Catawba Corporation as vice president and director.
+In 1965, he managed his brother's campaign for Mayor of New York.
+Meanwhile, in May 1953, he married Ann Frances Cooley, with whom he had six children.
+She died on December 30, 2011.